SECTION 1 - INTRODUCTION

 You are solely responsible and liable for your own website content, messaging, claims, and information and must ensure your website appropriately represents and enhances the VIMA brand and adheres to all VIMA guidelines and policies.
 Additionally, your website must not contain disingenuous popup ads or promotions or malicious code.
 Decisions and corrective actions in this area are at VIMA’s sole discretion.
 You are encouraged to use the approved VIMA images that are available through the business suite.

-J. VIMA Associate Image Mandate
+J. VIMA Independent Business Owner Image Mandate

 When using a Social Media or external website it must contain: